Cyril Ritchard: Peter Pan

 Ritchard achieved star status in 1954 as Captain Hook in the Broadway production of Peter Pan starring Mary Martin, who shared the same birthday as Ritchard (1 December).
 For his work in the show, he received a Tony Award as Best Featured Actor in a Musical.

-Both Ritchard and Martin starred in the NBC television productions of the musical, beginning with a live color telecast in 1955.
+Both Ritchard and Martin starred in the NBC television productions of the musical, beginning with a live colour telecast in 1955.
 The television version was well-received, and Ritchard reprised his role in 1956 and 1960.